 Lawyer: That's entirely irregular!

-Jean Harrington: [in her Eve personae] Naturally I was frightfully anxious to see Unlce Alfred, and as I didn't know just where Connecticut was, I took the tube.
+Jean: [in her Eve persona] Naturally I was frightfully anxious to see Uncle Alfred, and as I didn't know just where Connecticut was, I took the tube.

 Bartender at Pike's Party: Trunks on a truck.

 Jean: So he said, "Lady, I don't know where Connecticut is, but this train goes to Harlem."